jsinkers/mcss-assignment-2/README.md

 - arg 2: random number seed, default value = 0.
 If provided, must
   also pass arg 1.
   - e.g. `java -classpath out World props/wealth-distrib-default.properties 10`

+## Running experiments

+Run the Windows batch script `wealth-distrib.bat` to run experiments.
+An individual CSV will be output for each run of each experiment.

+## Tests

+JUnit is required to run unit tests.